Consulting Business Plan Template

 Direct competitors are other consultants and consulting firms.

-Indirect competitors are other options that customers have to purchase from that aren’t direct competitors.
+Indirect competitors are other options that potential clients have to purchase from that aren’t direct competitors.
 This includes doing it themselves and in-house expertise among others.
-You need to mention such competition to show you understand that not every company or consumer engages a consultant.
+You need to mention such competition to show you understand that not every company or consumer engages an experienced consultant.

 With regards to direct competition, you want to detail the other consulting businesses with which you compete.